faassen/fakeserver/README.md

 is involved.
 It does this by replacing XMLHTTPRequest with an object that completely handles your requests on the client.

+In addition there is a `FakeFetch` implementation which can be used to create a simple mock version of the new `Fetch` API by calling its `getFetch` method.
+It does override the browser's `fetch` implementation at this point, just gives you a fake `fetch` you can use instead.

 fakeserver is built on more-router and mock-xhr.

 Usage